SSDI and SSI benefits for people with disabilities

 You have options to apply online, by phone, or in person.

-• If your application is approved, you’ll have a five-month waiting period for benefits to start.
+• If your application is approved, you will have a five-month waiting period for benefits to start.

 • Learn how you can appeal if your SSDI application is denied.